Sinister Syndicate: Second version

-The group, now featuring getaway driver/Boomerang's girlfriend Leila Davis, were the focus of the 1991 mini-series Deadly Foes of Spider-Man.
-The four-issue mini-series focused upon the group's break-up due to the Beetle's jealousy towards Boomerang and his attempts to usurp control over the group.
-Beetle eventually betrayed Boomerang by allowing him to be caught during a robbery and then convincing him to use Beetle's lawyer Steve Partridge, not knowing that Beetle had instructed his lawyer to throw the trial to ensure Boomerang's conviction.
+The group, now featuring Boomerang's girlfriend Leila Davis, was the focus of the 1991 mini-series Deadly Foes of Spider-Man.
+The series focuses upon the group's break-up due to Beetle's jealousy towards Boomerang and his attempts to usurp control of the group.
+Beetle betrays Boomerang by allowing him to be caught during a robbery and then convincing him to use Beetle's lawyer Steve Partridge, not knowing that Beetle had instructed his lawyer to throw the trial to ensure Boomerang's conviction.